Maria Tallchief: Honors

 In Oklahoma, Tallchief was honored by the governor for both her ballet achievements and her pride in her American Indian heritage.
 The Legislature declared June 29, 1953, as "Maria Tallchief Day."
-She is among four Indian ballerinas depicted in "Flight of Spirit," a mural in the Oklahoma Capitol building.
+She stands among four other Indian ballerinas depicted in "Flight of Spirit," a mural in the Oklahoma Capitol building.
 Tallchief is a subject of one of the life-size bronze statues titled The Five Moons, located at the Tulsa Historical Society.
 Osage Nation honored her with the title "Princess Wa-Xthe-Thomba" (𐓏𐓘𐓸𐓧𐓟-𐓵𐓪͘𐓬𐓘, "Woman of Two Worlds" or "Two Standards").
 In 1996, Tallchief received a Kennedy Center Honor for lifetime achievements.
 Her Kennedy Center biography states that Tallchief was "both the inspiration and the living expression of the best [the United States] has given the world.
 Her individualism and her genius came together to create one of the most vital and beautiful chapters in the history of American dance."

-Tallchief is an inductee of the National Women’s Hall of Fame, and was twice named "Woman of the Year" by the Washington Press Club.
+Tallchief is an inductee of the National Women's Hall of Fame, and was twice named "Woman of the Year" by the Washington Press Club.
 She twice was on Dance Magazine's annual award list.
 The magazine explained the 1960 recognition: "[Tallchief is a] star with a truly American flavor, whose qualities of elegance, brilliance, and modesty ... [made] a distinguished contribution to the recent cultural mission of American Ballet Theatre in Europe and Russia."
 In 1999, Tallchief was awarded the American National Medal of Arts by the National Endowment of the Arts; in 2011, she received the Chicago History Museum's Making History Award for Distinction in the Performing Arts.

 In 2006, the Metropolitan Museum of Art presented a special tribute to Maria Tallchief titled "A Tribute to Ballet Great Maria Tallchief," during which Tallchief officially named Kenneth von Heidecke as her protégé.

 In 2018, Tallchief became one of the inductees in the first induction ceremony held by the National Native American Hall of Fame.

 On November 13, 2020, a Google Doodle was made in honor of her.

-Tallchief will be honored on an American Women quarter in 2023.
-The quarter, designed by Benjamin Sowards and sculpted by Joseph Menna, will show her on the reverse side opposite a depiction of Liberty scuplted by Laura Gardin Fraser.
-She also appears on the 2023 Sacagawea dollar.
+Tallchief is presently being honored on an American Women quarter.
+The quarter, designed by Benjamin Sowards and sculpted by Joseph Menna, shows her on the reverse side opposite a depiction of George Washington sculpted by Laura Gardin Fraser.
+She also appears on the 2023 redesign of the "Sacagawea dollar".

 Biographies and documentaries

 Tallchief has been the subject of multiple biographies.
 Her autobiography, Maria Tallchief: America's Prima Ballerina, was co-written with Larry Kaplan and released in 1997.

-Sandy and Yasu Osawa of Upstream Productions in Seattle, Washington made a documentary titled Maria Tallchief in November 2007 that aired on PBS between 2007 and 2010.
+Sandy and Yasu Osawa of Upstream Productions in Seattle, Washington, made a documentary titled Maria Tallchief in November 2007 that aired on PBS between 2007 and 2010.